 This is one of the best about me examples that speaks values loud and clear.
 See how they cut it short but stay encouraging?
 Truly a smart about me sample for you to get inspired.

 Although she’s only an individual YouTuber, she has not confided her ‘about page’ to herself.
 Sara shares only a paragraph about her and the rest of the page goes to other content creators, communities, and companies she’s partnered with.

 Giving something more to imagine and diversifying her page, she makes a positive and humble impact.
-And, of course, hard to ignore, the iconic design template; a video as a header, complimenting colors, small blocks of content, and HD pictures.
+And, of course, hard to ignore, the iconic design template of this about me sample; a video as a header, complimenting colors, small blocks of content, and HD pictures.

 12. Marc Ensign